Evelyn Keyes: Personal life

-She was married to Barton Oliver Bainbridge Sr. from 1938 until his death from suicide in 1940.
+In her autobiography Scarlett O'Hara's Younger Sister: My Lively Life In and Out of Hollywood, Keyes described being sexually harassed by her director Andrew Stone while working on Say It in French.
+She soon found out she was pregnant (presumably by her boyfriend Barton Bainbridge), and had an abortion before filming of Say It in French resumed.
+She wasn't at her best on set, and Stone humiliated her for her poor work.
+She was fired from the picture, replaced by Olympe Branda.

+Only weeks later, she was cast in Gone With the Wind.
+She married Barton Bainbridge shortly after.
+Bainbridge was an alcoholic, and threatened Keyes with a gun on at least one occasion.
+They separated and in 1940, he committed suicide with a shotgun in her car, leaving a note.
+Keyes wrote: "The note said it was because I had left him.
+I never left a man again.
+I made them leave me."

 Later, she married and divorced director Charles Vidor (1943–1945), actor/director John Huston (23 July 1946 – February 1950), and bandleader Artie Shaw (1957–1985).
 Keyes said of her many love affairs: "I always took up with the man of the moment and there were many such moments."
-While married to Huston, the couple adopted a Mexican child, Pablo, whom Huston had discovered while filming on location in Mexico for The Treasure of the Sierra Madre.
+During her marriage to Huston, the couple adopted a twelve-year-old Mexican child, Pablo, whom Huston had discovered while filming on location in Mexico for The Treasure of the Sierra Madre.
+In her memoir, Keyes claimed that her adoptive son sexually molested her and that they lost contact after only a few years.

-Her autobiography Scarlett O'Hara's Younger Sister: My Lively Life In and Out of Hollywood was published in 1977.
 Keyes expressed her opinion that Mrs. Mike was her best film.
-She also wrote of the personal cost she paid by having an abortion just before Gone with the Wind was to begin filming, as the experience left her unable to have children.
 Among her many love affairs in Hollywood she recounted in Scarlett O'Hara's Younger Sister, were those with film producer Michael Todd (who left Evelyn for Elizabeth Taylor), actors Glenn Ford, Sterling Hayden, Dick Powell, Anthony Quinn, David Niven and Kirk Douglas.
 She had to regularly fend off Columbia Pictures studio head Harry Cohn's advances during her career at the studio.

-Keyes died on July 4, 2008 from uterine cancer at the Pepper Estates in Montecito, California.
-She was cremated with her ashes being divided among her relatives with the remaining half sent to Lamar University in Port Arthur, Texas and the last of the cremated remains being buried with her relatives in the family plot at The Waco Baptist Church Cemetery, Waco, Georgia, with a small tombstone with the epitaph Gone with the Wind, where her ashes were buried in October 2008.
+Keyes died of uterine cancer on July 4, 2008 at the Pepper Estates in Montecito, California, and was cremated.
+Half her ashes were sent to Lamar University in Beaumont, Texas and the rest were divided among relatives and buried in a family plot at Waco Baptist Church Cemetery, Waco, Georgia, with a small tombstone bearing the epitaph Gone with the Wind.